-Phoenix Sound Studios analyse audio recordings for authentication, enhancement and voice identification, in both analogue and digital formats, and forensic transcription.
+Phoenix Sound Studios analyze audio recordings for authentication and enhancement in both analog and digital formats and forensic audio transcription.
 Sophisticated processing techniques are applied to extract meaningful information from contaminated audio and improve the accuracy and reliability for transcription and forensic audio investigation.

-Examples could include audio enhancement of voice mail and answering machine recordings, mobile device and concealed audio field recordings providing pre-trial preparation and expert witness testimony.
+Examples could include audio enhancement of voice mail and answering machine recordings, mobile devices, CCTV video, and concealed audio/video field recordings providing pre-trial preparation and expert witness testimony.

-Phoenix Sound Studios can provide a complete detailed report of all work carried out and if required an audio/visual presentation of the results can be presented to law enforcement agencies, Police, law firms, courts and other investigation agencies.
+Phoenix Sound Studios can provide a complete detailed report of all work carried out if required.
+An audio/visual presentation of the results can be presented to law enforcement agencies, Police, law firms, courts, and other investigation agencies if needed.

 Sensitive material is kept secure and we provide complete confidentiality.
 We guarantee it.